mongodb/docs/source/reference/aggregation.rst

       );

-   This operation skips the first 5 documents passed to it by the pipeline. :aggregator:`$skip` has no effect on the content of the documents it passes along the pipeline.
+   This operation skips the first 5 documents passed to it by the pipeline. :pipeline:`$skip` has no effect on the content of the documents it passes along the pipeline.

-.. aggregator:: $unwind
+.. pipeline:: $unwind

-   Peels off the elements of an array individually, and returns a stream of documents. :aggregator:`$unwind` returns one document for every member of the unwound array, within every source document.
+   Peels off the elements of an array individually, and returns a stream of documents. :pipeline:`$unwind` returns one document for every member of the unwound array, within every source document.
 Take the following aggregation command: